AnshiLeFlay/yandex-react-burger/README.md

 ## Code Quality

 Code quality is maintained using eslint and prettier.
-To run eslint:

 ## Contributors